-With me you have access to a unique range of troubleshooting, analysis and planning, and coaching and training services in the following areas:
+With me you have access to a unique range of troubleshooting, analysis and planning, and coaching and training services to improve business, team and personal performance.

 Specific services include:

-- Strategist OnCall.
+- Bartlett High Performance.
 My flagship service.
 A hybrid consulting, planning and coaching service that gives you access to my systems, methodologies and processes on an ongoing basis.

 - Strategic MBA.
 Training and education programmes which teach “important stuff they don’t teach enough at business school.”
 Focuses on visual/design thinking, visual planning and soft skills such as relationships and building team culture.

 Surprisingly affordable, these services are available for as little as $6,000 which is about what you’ll pay for a part-time receptionist for a couple of months.

 Firstly, if you haven’t done so already I recommend you subscribe to Success Strategies.
 Eagerly read by CEOs and business owners in countries throughout the world including India, USA, Australia and New Zealand, Success Strategies is a must-read for growth focused individuals.